dpaukov/combinatoricslib3-example/README.md

 }
 ```

-## How to build and execute this examples
+## How to build and execute this example
 Clone the repository and run the following command:
 ```
 mvn package exec:java -Dexec.mainClass="org.paukov.combinatoricslib3.example.Main"